transferable-samplers/transferable-samplers/docs/design.md

 **Responsibility:** orchestrating sampling, evaluation, and buffer population.

-Callbacks are the connective tissue between the otherwise-decoupled components.
-Because Lightning passes both `trainer` and `pl_module` to every callback hook, callbacks have access to the data module, the model, and the trainer state simultaneously — which is exactly what orchestration requires.
+Callbacks connect the otherwise-decoupled components.
+Because Lightning passes both `trainer` and `pl_module` to every callback hook, callbacks have access to the data module, the model, and the trainer state simultaneously.

 ### LossEvaluationCallback